HNP alternative treatments

 HNP, or herniated nucleus pulposus, is another term for a herniated disc.
 This refers to a disc in the spine that has developed a tear in the tough outer layer and pushed inner disc material, called the nucleus pulposus, into the spinal canal.

 Many people who experience symptoms associated with HNP turn to alternative treatments if mainstream treatment methods do not provide lasting relief.
 Often, patients with HNP are able to effectively reduce the pain and symptoms of the condition through a series of nonsurgical treatments that include options like pain medication and physical therapy.
 The purpose of alternative treatments is to reduce pressure on the damaged disc in the spine by lengthening and strengthening the spine without surgery.

 At Laser Spine Institute, we understand you want to research all possible alternative treatments before resorting to spine surgery.
 That is why we are here to help you find the right conservative treatment for your needs so you can combat your herniated disc and get back to the active lifestyle you enjoy.

 Types of HNP alternative treatments

-If mainstream conservative treatments such as pain medicine, physical therapy, exercise, stretching and others prove ineffective, it may be worth your while to explore other, lesser-known HNP alternative treatments.
-The National Center for Complementary and Alternative Medicine defines alternative medicine as products or medical systems that are not generally considered part of conventional medicine.
+If mainstream conservative treatments prove ineffective, some patients choose to explore HNP alternative treatments.
+The National Center for Complementary and Integrated Health defines alternative medicine as products or medical systems that are not generally considered part of conventional mainstream medicine.
 These alternative treatments include:

-- Alternative medical systems — Ayurveda (ancient Indian), traditional Chinese medicine, naturopathy
+- Alternative medical systems — Ayurveda (ancient Indian medicine), traditional Chinese medicine, naturopathy

-- Biologically based therapies — herbal supplements, homeopathy, pain patches
+- Plant-based therapies — herbal supplements, homeopathy, pain patches

 - Manipulative and body-based methods — acupuncture, massage, chiropractic, yoga